ollls/zio-qh2-examples/README.md

 ## SSL Configuration

 All examples use SSL and require a keystore file named `keystore.jks` with password "password" in the appropriate directory.

-## Changing Debug Level

-To change the default debug level, modify the logback configuration file at:
-`src/main/resources/logback-test.xml`